Income Tax for Foreign Investors in Saudi Arabia

 What is this right?

-Foreign investors and foreign-owned businesses in Saudi Arabia pay income tax instead of Zakat:
+Foreign investors and foreign-owned businesses in Saudi Arabia pay income tax instead of Zakat — this dual system means your tax treatment depends entirely on the nationality of the shareholders:

 • Rate: Corporate income tax is 20% on net adjusted profits for non-Saudi/non-GCC shareholders.

-• Oil and gas: Companies in oil and hydrocarbons pay rates from 50% to 85% depending on the type of activity.
+• Oil and gas: Companies in oil and hydrocarbons pay rates from 50% to 85% depending on activity type — the highest corporate tax rates in the Kingdom.

 • Permanent establishment: A foreign company with a permanent establishment (PE) in Saudi Arabia is taxable on Saudi-sourced income.

-• Filing: Annual tax returns must be filed within 120 days of the fiscal year-end.
+• Filing: Annual tax returns must be filed within 120 days of the fiscal year-end through the ZATCA portal.

-• No personal income tax: Saudi Arabia does not levy personal income tax on individuals — neither Saudis nor expatriates.
+• No personal income tax: Saudi Arabia does not levy personal income tax on anyone — this applies to all individuals regardless of nationality, residency status, or salary level.

 When does it apply?